nagasudhirpulla/taming_python/blog/skills/iis_directory_listing.md

+# Static file hosting with directory browsing in IIS

 ## What is static file hosting

 - Files in the server folder can be served over HTTP based on the URL.
 (Example: http://localhost/sample.txt)